ajeetraina/Docker-Workshop/README.md

 #Getting Started

-What is Docker?
+What is Docker?<br />
-How is it different from VMs?
+How is it different from VMs?<br />
-How to install Docker on Linux?
+How to install Docker on Linux?<br />
-How to install Docker on Windows?
+How to install Docker on Windows?<br />
-Creating Your First Docker Container
+Creating Your First Docker Container<br />

 #Docker Compose

-What is Docker Compose?
+What is Docker Compose?<br />
-Building Your First Compose File?
+Building Your First Compose File?<br />

 #Docker Swarm